Easter is over, but those colored eggs are still lingering in the fridge. Use them up with these a few creative Leftover Easter Egg Recipes.

 If you have a little bit of curiosity — and some leftover Easter eggs — try this for lunch.
 You’ll never make it without egg again.

-It’s too late for this year, but this egg-heavy potato salad is a great addition to your Easter dinner because of course, you use up eggs, but also, traditional potato salad goes really well with ham (which is most people’s favorite recipe for Easter dinner).
+This egg-heavy potato salad is a great addition to your Easter dinner because of course, you use up eggs, but also, classic potato salad goes really well with ham (which is most people’s favorite recipe for Easter dinner).

-A really simple way to use up hard boiled eggs is to eat them as hard boiled egg sandwiches.
+A really simple way to use up hard boiled eggs is to eat them as hard boiled egg toast.

 Toast a piece of bread, drizzle it with olive oil, and add a little salt.
 Then, cut the egg with a sharp knife or an egg slicer (which we love for even slices, by the way), and scatter the pieces on top of the toast.